sethyvenatem/blockchain_story/README.md

 This script performs a digital signature on any given chapter.
 This is done with the [RSA cryptosystem](https://en.wikipedia.org/wiki/RSA_(cryptosystem)).
 A new pair of private and public keys are generated when the script is run.
 The private key is used to encrypt the (hash of) the chapter data and both the encrypted hash and the public key are provided together with the chapter data.
 The public key can be used to decrypt the data and check that it is the same as the clear data.
 This test proves that the chapter data has not been modified because only the holder of the corresponding private key can produce such an encryption.

 The chapter data can be provided in two ways:

 - Place it in a json file, put the file in the same directory as the script and call the script with the name of the file as argument.
 The json file must have the following fields: 'story\_title', 'chapter\_number', 'author', 'chapter\_title' and 'text'.
 The 'chapter\_number' value must be an integer.
 The other field values are strings.
 New lines must be indicated by '\n'.
 - Call the script with no argument.
 Then the script prompts the user for the necessary information.
 The user will be prompted to provide a file name for the text of the chapter.
-This text must be placed in a *.txt file in the same directory as the script.
-Line returns are then handled by the *.txt format and converted to '\n' by the script.
+This text must be placed in a \*.txt file in the same directory as the script.
+Line returns are then handled by the \*.txt format and converted to '\n' by the script.

 If possible, the script checks that the chapter data to sign is consistent with the genesis block.
 It looks through the working directory and uses the genesis block of the longest validated story if there is one.
 If not, it looks for a file called 'genesis\_block.json'.
 If neither are available, then the test is skipped.

 The script creates 3 files in the working directory:

-- the signed chapter data.
+- the signed chapter data (\*.json file).
-- a *.json file with the private and public keys
+- a \*.json file with the private and public keys
-- a *.txt file with the chapter data displayed in an easily readable way.
+- a \*.txt file with the chapter data displayed in an easily readable way.

 ### mining.py

 This script validates and adds one block to the existing story.
 It is used a bit differently for the genesis block and the others.
 To validate an ordinary block, run the script with three arguments: the file name of the up-until-now validated story, the file name for the signed chapter data and the miner name.
-To validate the genesis block, run it with only two arguments: the name of the genesis block *.json file, and the miner name.
+To validate the genesis block, run it with only two arguments: the name of the genesis block \*.json file, and the miner name.
 All the files must be placed in the working directory.

 This script performs the mining operation and can run for a very long time.
 It is however not a problem a problem to interrupt it and start again because the mining is done randomly.

 The script creates one file with the newly validated story in the working directory.

-The script offers to send the *\.json file of the obtained validated story directly to the discord server through a webhook.
-Type in 'y' ('yes', 'Y', 'YES', ..., or 'yEs') the enter when prompted.
+The script offers to send the \*.json file of the obtained validated story directly to the discord server through a webhook.
+Type in 'y' ('yes', 'Y', 'YES', ..., or 'yEs') then 'enter' when prompted.

 ### checks.py

 This script checks that the submitted data follows all the rules of the blockchain.
 It is called with the filename (a \*.json file) of the data to check as its single argument.
 There are 4 possibilities which are identified from the keys of the submitted \*.json file:

 - The user submits unsigned chapter data.
-The script tries to find a genesis block in the working directory by first looking for a validated story (filename pattern \[StoryTitle\]\_\[largest\_block\_number\].json and story title pulled from the submitted data) and then looking for a file called genesis_block.json.
+The script tries to find a genesis block in the working directory by first looking for a validated story (story title pulled from the submitted data and filename pattern \[StoryTitle\]\_\[largest\_block\_number\]\_\[mining\_date\_of\_latest\_block\].json).
+If this does not work, it looks for a file called genesis_block.json.
 If a genesis block is available, then the script checks that the submitted chapter has the right 'story\_title', 'character\_limits' and 'number\_of\_chapters'.
 No checks are performed if there is no genesis block available.
 - The user submits a signed chapter data.
 The scripts tries to find a genesis block as above and performs the same checks.
 Furthermore, it checks that the chapter data is signed correctly.
 Without a genesis block, only the digital signature is checked.
 - The user submits a single complete block.
 All the above checks are performed as above (except if the submitted block is number '0', genesis block).
 Moreover, the hash value is recalculated and compared to the provided one.
 - The user submits multiple linked blocks.
 The script checks that these are a list of consecutive blocks starting with block '0'.
 Then all the above checks are performed independently on each block (with the genesis block being block '0').
 Furthermore, the script checks that all the blocks are linked correctly.
 In particular, it checks the chapter numbering, the story\_age\_seconds field, the hash value of the ETH block, the hash value of the previous block, the mining date, the correct application of the difficulty setting and the difficulty setting its self.